-Jacob Higgins received his undergraduate degree from Texas State University, graduating magna cum laude.
-He received his Juris Doctorate from Southern Methodist University, where he graduated cum laude.
-At SMU Law School, Jacob was Associate Managing Editor for the International Law Review Association.
+Jacob Higgins is a limited liability partner at Wisener Nunnally Roth & Higgins, LLP.
+He received his undergraduate degree in 2009 from Texas State University, graduating magna cum laude.
+He received his Juris Doctorate in 2012 from SMU Dedman School of Law, where he graduated cum laude, earned the Dean’s List award, and was Associate Managing Editor for the International Law Review Association.
 During law school, he also interned with a federal district judge, a state district judge in Collin County, and the United States Attorney’s Office.

 Areas of Practice